microsoft/hat/README.md

 #endif // TOML
 ```

 How does a C/C++ handle this file?
 Assuming that the `TOML` macro is not defined, the parser ignores everything that appears between `#ifdef` and `#endif`.
 This leaves whatever is added instead of `// Add C/C++ declarations here`.
 How does a TOML parser handle this file?
 First note that `#` is a comment escape character in TOML, so the `#ifdef` and `#endif` lines are simply ignored.
 Any TOML code that is places instead of `// Add TOML here` is parsed normally.
 Finally, a special TOML table named `[declaration]` is defined, and in it a key named `code` that contains all of the C/C++ code as a multiline string.

-Voila!
+Why is it important for the TOML and the C/C++ declarations to live in the same file?
+Why not put the metadata in a separate file?
+The fact that C/C++ already splits the library code between object files and h-files is already a concern, because the user has to worry about distributing a `.hat` file with an incorrect `.lib` file (just like in C/C++).
+We don't want to make things worse by adding yet another separate file.
+Keeping the metadata in the same file as the function declaration ensures that each function declaration is never separated from its metadata.

+# How many files in a library?

+As mentioned above, a library in the HAT format includes a single `.lib` file.
+This file is just a standard C/C++ object file.
+In may situations, a single object file can contain code that targets different hardware instruction sets.
+For example, the file can contain a function that uses AVX512 instructions, another function that only uses AVX instructions, and a third function that makes do with SSE instructions.

+A library in the HAT format can contain multiple `.hat` files, just like multiple `.h` files can correspond to a single object file in C/C++.
+Once constraint it that a `.hat` file can only contain declaration of functions compiled for the same target.
+This is because the metadata that describes the hardware target is given for an entire `.hat` file, and not per function.
+More generally, any metadata that is provided at the file level applies to all the functions declared in that file.
+This influences the number `.hat` files in the library.

+# .hat file schema

+TODO